Timekeeping with the Sure GPS evaluation board

 site has the binaries for various NTP versions, including 4.2.7.p258.

 Before making any changes to the board, you may want to test its function.
-Suitable software can be downloaded here:
+For other boards you should ensure that you are seeing a valid NMEA output from the serial port, and that the DCD line is waggling using my Serial Port LEDs program.
+Suitable software for the Sure board can be downloaded here:

 I suggest you get: